 Synergetic ingredients:Works well with most ingredients

 Keep an eye on:Aminomethyl propanol is generally used in low concentrations.
 You may see it on the bottom of your ingredients list.

 In cosmetics and skincare products, aminomethyl propanol is used in the formulation of creams and lotions, hair sprays, hair dyes and colors, eye and facial products, and other hair and skin care products.

 The main function of aminomethyl propanol in these products is to establish and hold the pH.
 In chemistry, pH stands for ‘potential hydrogen’ and it refers to the level of acidity or alkalinity in a given solution.
 The pH scale ranges from 0 to 14.
-A pH of 7 is neutral, while a pH less than 7 is acidic and a pH greater than 7 is basic (alkaline).
+A pH of 7 is neutral, while a pH less than 7 is acidic and a pH greater than 7 is basic or alkaline.

 Balancing the pH of cosmetics and skin care products is important to maintain the skin’s normal pH as closely as possible since a pH that varies too much from normal can lead to problems.
 For instance, if a product is too acidic it may irritate the skin or cause a stinging sensation.
-However, if a product is too alkaline it will deplete your skin of vital, natural lipids.
+However, if a product is too alkaline it will deplete your skin of vital, natural lipids or oils.
 Skin that is too alkaline can be more susceptible to acne because a certain level of acidity is needed to inhibit bacterial growth on the skin.
 Additionally, a disrupted acid mantle will not allow for products to absorb into the skin as well.